 You can purchase domain names from tons of different places, but GoDaddy and Namecheap are two affordable options.
 A domain name will probably cost you anywhere from $10 to $30 every year.

 You should also be aware of domain privacy protection, or WhoisGuard protection.
 Usually, when you buy a domain, your personal information is published in the Whois directory.
-That can be bad news for you because anyone can get ahold of that information unless you protect it.
+That can be bad news for you because anyone can get hold of that information unless you protect it.
 Anyone from an email spammer to a hacker can see exactly how to contact you.

 But you can buy this add-on to keep your personal contact information private once you register a domain.
 This add-on can cost you anywhere from an additional $10 to $15 per year, but it’s a service you shouldn’t overlook.
-Or you can pay a little extra for your domain over at a registrar like Google domains and Whois protection is included for free.

-Design and Themes ($0 – $50,000)
+3. Design and Themes ($0 – $50,000)

 WordPress has many themes available to all users.
 Some are free, but some are upwards of $200.
 Free WordPress themes are great for beginners, but they often don’t have the necessary features for serious business owners.

 WordPress has a massive theme library you can browse through to find what you’re looking for.
 You can make changes to this theme later with plugins, so the key is to find a theme that fits the overall feel you want your website to have.
-Do you want your website to be simple?
-Professional?
-Quick to navigate?
-Fun?
-Intriguing?
-You can find a theme that gives your site that feel.
-Here’s how to install a WordPress theme.

 WordPress theme repository